chin-rcip/cidoc_crm_fr/docs/ressources/mandat.md

 ## Members

-The Working Group is composed of CHIN staff (denoted by \*) and external experts from the heritage community.
+The Translation Group is composed of CHIN staff (denoted by \*) and external experts from the heritage community.

-### Composition of the Working Group
+### Composition of the Translation Group

 * Marie-Pier Blain (translator)